We’re here to empower you, not just heal pelvic floor dysfunction.

 Favorite ways to decompress include road-trips to new camping destinations, meditation, listening to podcasts, binge worthy TV shows and baking bread

 ““Dr. Becca at ATL Pelvic Health has been instrumental in my recovery from my second pregnancy, especially after having an unexpected c-section.
-We worked together prior to delivery and she was so kind, patient, and compassionate in helping me to work through a very difficult and scary period of postpartum recovery, to help regain bladder function.
+We worked together prior to delivery and she was so kind, patient, and compassionate in helping me to work through a very difficult and scary period of postpartum recovery.
 I can’t speak highly enough of her services!!
 So thankful I found this practice.””

 Maurie Speed, Office Manager